General phase diagram features of superradiant phase transitions: Multimode Dicke model with both one- and two-photon terms

 \section{Multimode Dicke model with both one- and two-photon terms}

 The general structure of the phase diagram of single-mode Dicke model with both one- and two-photon terms has been discussed in Ref.~\citep{Peng2019}, which agrees with our analysis.
 However, it remains unknown whether the same phase diagram feature holds for the multimode case.
-To answer this question, we extend it to the multimode case and obtain the Hamiltonian by only keeping the first five terms excluding the third term with $\alpha_{ij}=\beta_{ij}=1$ in Eq.~\eqref{eq:one}.
+To answer this question, we extend it to the multimode case and obtain the Hamiltonian by only keeping the 1$st$, 2$nd$, 4$th$ and 5$th$ terms with $\alpha_{ij}=\beta_{ij}=1$ in Eq.~\eqref{eq:one}.
 The Hamiltonian for the model reads ($\hbar=1$)

 where $a_{\nu}$ ($a^{\dag}_{\nu}$) denotes the annihilation (creation) operator with frequency $\omega_{\nu}$ and $\sigma^{x,z}_{i}$ are Pauli operators with transition frequency $\Omega$.
 Here, $N$ and $M$ are the number of qubits and finite bosonic modes, respectively.
 Moreover, $g_{\nu}$ and $g^{\prime}_{\nu}$ are the cavity-qubit coupling constants in the one-photon and two-photon processes for the corresponding bosonic modes, respectively.
 The stability condition of the system is $g^{\prime}_{\nu}<\omega_{\nu}/2$ [see the Appendix].
 Note that the coexistence of both one- and two-photon terms leads to the vanishing of both $Z_2$ symmetry in the Dicke model and $Z_4$ symmetry in the two-photon Dicke model.
 In general, it will be $1st$ order if a phase transition exists in a system without any symmetry.